The Government has introduced numerous planning reforms intended to speed up the system, promote growth and strengthen community-led planning.

 A Neighbourhood Development Order is a means for parish/town councils or neighbourhood forums to grant planning permission for certain kinds of development within a specified area.
 These orders may apply to the whole or just part of the neighbourhood area.

 A Community Right to Build Order can be used to grant planning permission for development schemes, e.g. housing.
 Local community organisations that meet certain requirements or parish/town councils are able to prepare Community Right to Build Orders.
 It is necessary to gain a more than 50% ‘yes’ vote in a public referendum to bring these plans and orders into force.

 Guidance on neighbourhood planning

-Planning Aid is an independent service aimed at offering planning advice and support to individuals and communities and have a dedicated Neighbourhood Planning page on their website at www.rtpi.org.uk/planning-aid/neighbourhood-planning/ .
+Planning Aid is an independent service aimed at offering planning advice and support to individuals and communities and has a dedicated Neighbourhood Planning page on their website at https://www.rtpi.org.uk/planning-advice/neighbourhood-planning/ .
 This includes various online resources including a Neighbourhood Planning support leaflet.

 Locality is the UK's leading network of community-led organisations.
 Its members work to improve their local neighbourhoods and support their local communities.
 Such community-led organisations can contribute to producing Neighbourhood Plans, and also be part of the means of delivering them and achieving their aims.

 The roadmap not only gives guidance on the requirements of legislation, but also on best practices and how to avoid pitfalls.
 In particular, it emphasises the need for effective community engagement as an essential part of producing a realistic plan, which has a sense of community ownership.

 The guide also contains advice on where further information and support can be obtained.